From commencing its business as an online marketplace for books to being the world’s largest online revenue company, Amazon has come a long way.

 Another very popular campaign released by Amazon with the hashtag – #MomBeAGirlAgain, revolves around a mother-son relationship, where the son gifts his mother a Camera using Amazon’s services.

-YouTube offers brands with various field formats to showcase its advertisement, like skippable in-stream ads, Non-skippable ads, etc. Amazon uses all these formats from time to time, depending on the purpose.
+YouTube offers brands various field formats to showcase their advertisements, like skippable in-stream ads, Non-skippable ads, etc. Amazon uses all these formats from time to time, depending on the purpose.

 5. Amazon on Pinterest

 Amazon’s account on Pinterest has over 1 lakh followers.
 They utilize their presence on Pinterest by promoting their products based on various themes.

 Amazon makes a collage of its most popular products in several thematic lifestyle buckets such as for wedding planning, for home, office, kitchen, etc. to lure a wide range of consumer groups back to the products on its E-commerce website.